lee-zhg/intro-machine-learning/ModelBuild-Code.md

     * Navigate back to your home page of `Watson Studio`, https://dataplatform.ibm.com
     * Select your project.
     * Navigate to the `Assets` tab.
-    * In tyhe `Assets` tab, scroll down and locate the `Watson Machine Learning models` section.
+    * In the `Assets` tab, scroll down and locate the `Watson Machine Learning models` section.
-    * Select and open your model.
+    * Select and open your model `Heart Failure Prediction Model`.
     * In your model window, navigate to the `Deployments` tab.
-    * Select your `deployment` entry `JRT Heart Failure prediction` which was created while you run the notebook.
+    * Select your `deployment` entry `LZ Heart Failure prediction` which was created while you run the notebook.
     * In your `Deployment` window, navigate to the `Implementation` tab.

         ![](docs/images/model-deployment.png)